 Over 23,000 vehicles worldwide

-Present in nine countries: Australia, Belgium, Canada, Denmark, the United States, France, the Netherlands, Norway and Sweden
+Present in eight countries: Australia, Belgium, Canada, Denmark, the United States, France, the Netherlands and Sweden

 14 Bus Rapid Transit (BRT) and Coach Rapid Transit (CRT) networks in the USA, France and the Netherlands